360Learning/mongo-bulk-data-migration/README.md

 - MBDM can't insert new documents
   _(you can only update or delete documents)_
-- MBDM query has to not match an updated document _(this would break the resume-ability - use an aggregate pipeline for more complex queries)_
 - MBDM can only update **1 collection at a time**
 - MBDM can only update a document **once** for a same migration ID _(unless you clean backup manually in-between)_
+  - queries should ideally not match an already updated document _(for resume-ability)_

 ### ✅ MBDM capabilities